Butler Pinkerton Calculator—Total Risk Allocator Frequently Asked Questions (FAQs)

 The TCOE side of the Calculator is based on Total Beta being a meaningful statistic.
 Prior to Mr. Kasper’s incorrect and misguided criticisms, no one had ever questioned the viability of Total Beta.
 The BPC or CSRP side of the Calculator is based on the assumption that beta is a meaningful statistic.
 However, we believe we have given subscribers useful tools and recommendations to make this determination on a company by company basis (t-stat hurdle, the ability to analyze all five trading days of the week and the ability to look over different look-back periods).

-Interestingly, all size premium studies (Morningstar/Ibbotson and Duff & Phelps) and industry risk premiums as calculated by Morningstar/Ibbotson also rely on the implicit assumption that their betas are meaningful statistics.
+Interestingly, all size premium studies and industry risk premiums also rely on the implicit assumption that their betas are meaningful statistics.
 The Calculator allows one to look behind the curtain so-to-speak to make a determination on this issue as opposed to these other data sources that we as a community have collectively adopted as non-problematic (with respect to their beta calculations).
 The CAPM, despite its faults, is not going away and remains today the most popular cost of capital model.

 Q: What is Total Beta?